Underused Housing Tax

 The equivalent to spouse tax credit gives similar relief to single parents with children under the age of eighteen.
 In order to claim the credit, the taxpayer can be the recipient but not the payor of child support.

-The medical expenses can be for any twelve month period ending in the taxation year.
-For example, a taxpayer could use medical receipts from July 2018 to June 2019 when filing the 2019 personal tax return.
+The medical expenses can be for any twelve-month period ending in the taxation year.
+For example, a taxpayer could use medical receipts from July 2019 to June 2020 when filing the 2020 personal tax return.
 This allows the taxpayer to use the most advantageous period to maximize the credit.

 In order to substantiate your medical costs, we will need to have the original receipts.
 The exception to this is if you have submitted your expenses to your health insurance provider for reimbursement.
 In this situation, please submit the statements from the insurance provider showing the amount of the original expense, and the amount reimbursed.
 Only the expenses that were not reimbursed by the insurance provider are eligible for the medical tax credit.